Fairtrade Fairtrade certified since 2006

 Our coffee is a balanced blend sourced from Colombia, Sumatra, Peru and Tanzania.
 Each time you enjoy your coffee you are helping to make poverty history for many people in these countries.
 Fairtrade certification means that co-operatives get a fair price for their beans, thus allowing them to invest in better salaries, equipment and social projects.
 Farmers are guaranteed to receive at least the Fairtrade Price for their coffee which aims to cover their costs of production and act as a safety net when market prices fall below a sustainable level.
 This Minimum Price also rises with world market prices.

-Since 2009, during the Fairtrade Fortnight we donate a percentage from each hot beverage sold to our nominated Insomnia Projects: the Oromia Coffee Farmers Co-operative Union in Ethopia (OCFCU); the Hekima Girls School in Bukoba in Tanzania, and the ACPC Pichanaki Coffee Cooperative (CAC PICHANAKI ACPC), in Peru.
+Since 2009, during the Fairtrade Fortnight we donate a percentage from each hot beverage sold to our nominated Insomnia Projects: the Oromia Coffee Farmers Co-operative Union in Ethopia (OCFCU), the Hekima Girls School in Bukoba in Tanzania, the ACPC Pichanaki Coffee Cooperative (CAC PICHANAKI ACPC) in Peru and the ASOBAGRI Coffee Cooperative in Guatemala.

 Want to learn more about our Insomnia Fairtrade Community Project click here